skipifzero/SkipIfZeroCommon/README.md

 # SkipIfZero Common
-SkipIfZero Common is a collection of code intended for games and graphical application development, it is the basis for all SkipIfZero C++ & OpenGL projects.
-It contains a linear algebra math library, a geometry library with intersection tests, OpenGL utilities, SDL wrappers including a practical gameloop wrapper which handles various forms of input for you, other utilities (such as an ini parser) and more.
+SkipIfZero Common is a collection of code intended for games and graphical application development, it is the basis for all SkipIfZero C++ OpenGL projects.
+It contains a linear algebra math library, a geometry library with intersection tests, OpenGL utilities, SDL wrappers (including a gameloop wrapper which handles various forms of input), other utilities (such as an ini parser) and more.

-SkipIfZero Common also handles common dependencies in C++ OpenGL applications.
-It links to SDL and OpenGL and also exposes these libraries through CMake, no need to link them individually.
+SkipIfZero Common handles common dependencies in C++ OpenGL applications.
+It links to SDL and OpenGL and exposes these libraries through CMake, no need to link them individually.
 It also comes bundled with a few libraries (among them GLEW) in order to minimize external dependency requirements.

 ## Building
 It is advisable to let CMake generate the wanted build solution in a directory called `build` inside the project folder as this folder is ignored by git.
 The CMake variable `SFZ_COMMON_BUILD_TESTS` determines whether the tests should be built or not.